 This unique halo engagement ring was designed to resemble a swirling knot around the center stone.
 The combination of accent stones and skilled metalwork creates the illusion of movement that enhances the sparkle of the ring and would surely catch any onlooker’s eye.

 The vintage halo of the Barcelona engagement ring complements the cushion-cut center stone beautifully.
 A dazzling combination of round brilliant Nexus Diamond™ alternatives create the majority of the halo with slightly larger round brilliant stones serving as accents that point north to south.
 Thanks to a simple yet beautiful band design, the halo takes center stage.

 This beautiful design gives a nod to the historical halos set with colored gemstones.
 The royal blue sapphire halo isn’t the only thing to love about the Pamplona round cut engagement ring, though.
 A second halo of pave stones surrounds the first and continues down each side of the band for a showstopping look.

 As you can see, there is a wide variety of halo settings to choose from, each of which is uniquely beautiful.
+Complete your halo setting jewelry with halo earrings, bracelets and necklaces.
 These glamorous designs are perfect for the bride seeking a ring that is anything but subtle.